CTECH-IT/partner-project-starter-team-99/README.md

 Partner #1: Enter your name: Brad Grupczynski
 Partner #1: Enter your favorite food: Cereal

-Partner #2: Enter your name: Test Bartucz
+Partner #2: Enter your name: Zoey Chen
-Partner #2: Enter your favorite food: Test Pizza
+Partner #2: Enter your favorite food: Ramen

 Even though I know my partner is editing this file
 I am going to edit the same part as well, moooahahahah!